 Nelle Thornton Jones Blelock (1926–1999)

-Born in Lemar, Missouri, NJTB obtained a degree in psychology at Illinois Wesleyan University in 1947.
+Born in Lemar, Missouri, NJTB was awarded a degree in psychology at Illinois Wesleyan University in 1947.
 She continued her studies at the graduate level at the University of Wisconsin and the University of Mexico.
 In 1949 she moved with William Blelock, her husband, to Bedford, Quebec.
 There she became a lecturer and program director for the Canadian Home and School and the Parent-Teacher Federation.
-After the birth of two children she and her husband returned to the United States.
-In 1956 they arrived in Woodstock and NTJB became acquainted with Anita Smith who was to be her closest friend and mentor.
+After the birth of two children she and her family returned to the United States.
+In 1956 they arrived in Woodstock and NTJB became acquainted with Anita Smith, who was to be her closest friend and mentor.

-In 1966 she completed a three-act play–Interim of the Unicorn in an Electronic Gown: A Cybernetic Styling of Tomorrow.
+In 1966 NJTB completed a three-act play–Interim of the Unicorn in an Electronic Gown: A Cybernetic Styling of Tomorrow.
 This was considered by Leonard Bernstein as the source of a libretto for the opening of the John F. Kennedy Center for the Performing Arts in Washington, DC.
-NJTB completed a second play, Pettijohn’s Law, in 1968.
+She finished a second play, Pettijohn’s Law, in 1968.
 In 1970 plans were under way to produce Interim of the Unicorn in Paris with Peter Brook.
 Unfortunately, a close friend and co-producer passed away and the production was curtailed.
-Later that year NTJB, together with her son and daughter, and after the passing of Anita Smith, set up the Stonecrop Publishing Co.
-They released a second printing of Anita Smith’s Woodstock History and Hearsay, and in 1972 published It Happened in Woodstock.
-The latter was sold internationally, and was used in social studies and history programs in New York State junior and senior high schools.
-NJTB’s writing body also includes a novella, The Relic, and a collection of short stories.
+Later that year NTJB, together with her son and daughter, and after the passing of Anita Smith, set up the Stonecrop publishing company.
+Together they released a second printing of Anita Smith’s Woodstock History and Hearsay, and in 1972 published It Happened in Woodstock.
+NJTB’s body of work also includes a novella, The Relic; The Constant Villain (about Pancho Villa); The Key of the Magi, a children’s story set in France; and a collection of other stories.